camunda/camunda-docs/docs/components/console/manage-organization/cancel-professional-subscription.md

 This setting is only visible in the **Professional Plan** for owners and admins.
 :::

 When utilizing Camunda's Professional Plan, you might need to cancel your subscription.

-The steps to complete your cancellation are as follows:
+To complete your cancelation, take the following steps:

 1. From the Console, click **Organization > Billing > Manage payment account**.